Foreign relations of the Soviet Union: Respectability and normal relations

-After 1921 the main foreign policy goal was to be treated as a normal country by the major powers, and open trade relations and diplomatic recognition.
-There was no more crusading for world revolution, which the Communist Party leadership began to recognize would not come and that Soviet Russia would have to reach some form of temporary accommodation with the "bourgeois" capitalist countries.
-The first breakthrough came in 1921 with the Anglo-Soviet Trade Agreement that signified the de facto recognition of the Soviet state.
-The United States refused recognition until 1933; however, Henry Ford and other other American entrepreneurs and corporations invested heavily in the Soviet Union, bringing along modern management techniques and new industrial technology.
+After 1921 the main foreign-policy goals were for the major powers to treat the Soviet state as a normal country, and to open trade relations and diplomatic recognition.
+There was no more crusading for world revolution: the Communist Party leadership began to recognize that international revolution would not come and that Soviet Russia would have to reach some form of temporary accommodation with the "bourgeois" capitalist countries.
+The first breakthrough came in 1921 with the Anglo-Soviet Trade Agreement that signified de facto recognition of the RSFSR.
+The United States refused recognition until 1933; however, Henry Ford, alongside other American entrepreneurs and corporations, invested heavily in the Soviet Union, importing modern management-techniques and new industrial technology.

-Georgy Chicherin was Soviet Russia's foreign minister, from 1918 to 1930.
-He worked against the League of Nations and attempted to lure the Weimar Republic into an alliance with Moscow, an effort aided by his close personal friendship with German Ambassador Ulrich von Brockdorff-Rantzau.
-The League made several efforts to develop better relations with Russia but were always rebuffed because the Soviets regarded the League as simply an alliance of hostile, capitalist powers.
+Georgy Chicherin served as Soviet Russia's People's Commissar for Foreign Affairs (foreign minister) from 1918 to 1930.
+He worked against the League of Nations and attempted to lure the German Weimar Republic into an alliance with Moscow, an effort aided by his close personal friendship with the German Ambassador to Moscow, Ulrich von Brockdorff-Rantzau (in office: 1922–1928).
+Diplomatic tensions fed into the war scare of 1927.

+The League made several efforts to develop better relations with Russia, but these attempts were always rebuffed: the Soviets regarded the League as simply an alliance of hostile, capitalist powers.
 The USSR did not seek admission to the League of Nations until 1934, when it joined with French backing.
 It was expelled from the League in 1939 following the Soviet invasion of Finland.

 Rapallo Treaty 1922

 The Genoa Conference of 1922 brought the Soviet Union and Germany for the first time into negotiations with the major European powers.
-The conference broke down when France insisted that Germany pay more in reparations, and demanded in Moscow start paying off the Tsarist-era debts that it had repudiated.
+The conference broke down when France insisted that Germany pay more in reparations, and demanded that Moscow start paying off the Tsarist-era debts that it had repudiated.
 Soviet Russia and Germany were both pariah countries, deeply distrusted.
-The solution was to get together at the nearby city of Rapallo, Italy, where they quickly negotiated the Treaty of Rapallo.
+The solution for the Soviets and the Weimar Germans was to get together at the nearby resort city of Rapallo, Italy, where they quickly negotiated the 1922 Treaty of Rapallo.
 In a friendly agreement, they made a clean break with the past, repudiating all old financial and territorial obligations and agreeing to normalize diplomatic and economic relations.
 Secretly, the two sides established elaborate military cooperation, while publicly denying it.
-This enabled Germany to rebuild its army and air force secretly at camps in the Soviet Union, in violation of the Treaty of Versailles.
+This enabled Germany to rebuild its army and air force secretly at sites in the Soviet Union, in violation of the 1919 Treaty of Versailles.

 Great Britain

 Trade and recognition

-At the direction of the Comintern, by 1937, 10% of Communist Party of Great Britain members were operating secretly inside the British Labour Party, campaigning to change its policy on affiliation and engineer a Popular Front.
+At the direction of the Comintern, by 1937, 10% of Communist Party of Great Britain members were operating secretly inside the British Labour Party, campaigning to change its policy on affiliation and to engineer a Popular Front.
 The Labour leadership fought back and became bitter enemies of Communism.
-When Labour came to power in the 1945 general election, it was increasingly hostile to the Soviet Union and supported the United States.
+When Labour came to power in the 1945 UK general election, it was increasingly hostile to the Soviet Union and supported the United States.